Headspace: Accessible Meditation for Work and Life

-Case in point: legendary weirdo filmmaker David Lynch has his own transcendental meditation (TM) society, the David Lynch Foundation.
-Jerry Seinfeld has apparently been meditating for 40+ years, and is now on Lynch’s all-star TM spokesperson team.
+Jerry Seinfeld has apparently been meditating for 40+ years and is now on Lynch’s all-star TM spokesperson team.
 Who would have thought the creator of a show ‘about nothing’ would also be into an activity that is ostensibly ‘about nothing’?

-These days, there’s lots of meditation apps on the market.
-All of them have features like session timers, progress tracking, and lessons structured into broader programs.
-The Mindfulness App and Calm are two big ones.
+These days, there are lots of meditation apps on the market.
+All of them have features like session timers, progress tracking.
+Lessons structured into broader programs.

 In the app-makers’ approximation, Headspace is made to help deal with “just about everything.”
 Quite the claim, but what does it actually mean?

-Some of the meditation techniques it teaches are breathing exercises, visualization, sitting still, achieving focus, and performing body scans inch by inch to generate bodily awareness, all while reducing stress and tension.
+Then there are the meditation techniques it teaches.
+Breathing exercises, visualization, sitting still, achieving focus.
+And performing body scans inch by inch to generate bodily awareness, all while reducing stress and tension.

-Headspace runs as a web-based app and on Apple iOS and Android mobiles, so you can use it at home, at the office, on the bus, subway, park, et cetera, et cetera.
+Headspace runs as a web-based app and on Apple iOS and Android mobiles, so you can use it at home, at work, on the bus, subway, at the park, et cetera, et cetera.

 On that note, if you’re a meditator with some experience, you might be a bit put out to find you have to go through the basics first, regardless.

-The free trial of Headspace, the ‘Take 10 Program’, gives you 10 sessions, which are 10 minutes each.
 After that, you can get a monthly, annual, or even lifetime plan.
 If you buy it for a year, it’s $7.99 a month.
 It’s easy to change to the paid plan with an in-app purchase.